-Although, the garden egg in Nigeria is different from this one but trust me you have the same eggplant/garden egg taste.
-For those that do not know how it looks, google garden egg and you will see that it’s smaller than the and the color and size is different from the Aubergine.
+Although the garden egg in Africa is different from this one, trust me, you have the same eggplant/garden egg taste.
+For those who do not know how it looks, google Garden Eggs, and you will see that it’s smaller, and the color and size differ from the Aubergine.

-Garden Egg/Eggplants Stew (Aubergine Stew) is a delicious meal plus the health benefits that the garden egg has which is a plus makes me love this stew the more.
-I love my garden egg crunchy so I didn’t boil it, I only added the garden eggs to a bowl of boiling water just to soften the skin but if you like it on the softer side boil before you peel it.
+Garden Egg/Eggplant Stew (Aubergine Stew) is a delicious meal; I added the garden eggs to a bowl of boiling water to soften the skin, but if you like it on the softer side, boil before you peel it.

-You can add any proteins of your choice to this stew and also you can use palm oil or vegetable oil.
+You can add any proteins of your choice to this stew and use palm or vegetable oil.
 I used stockfish, ponmo (cowskin), and dried fish.
-You can serve it with boiled potatoes, rice, yam etcetera.
-You can add like a handful of a vegetable like spinach to this stew if you wish to do so.
+You can serve it with boiled potatoes, rice, yam, or your choice of side dish.
+You can add a handful of a vegetable like spinach to this stew if you wish.

 Let’s get started!